Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 William Burke’s House, Westport, Edinburgh

-Once safely inside Burke’s house, located a few streets away from Tanner’s Close, Mary Docherty was introduced to the rest of the ‘family’.
-Helen McDougal, his wife, and Burke’s current lodgers James and Ann Grey, along with their infant child.
+Once safely inside Burke’s house, located a few streets away from Tanner’s Close, Margaret Docherty was introduced to the rest of the ‘family’.
+Helen McDougal, Burke’s wife, and Burke’s current lodgers James and Ann Grey, along with their infant child.

-As the day wore on and preparations for the evening Halloween celebrations were beginning, Burke informed the Greys that the bed that they rented from him would alas be needed that night for their visitor, a relative from his mother’s home town, Margaret Docherty.
+As the day wore on and preparations for the evening Halloween celebrations were beginning, Burke informed the Greys that the bed that they rented from him would be needed that night for their visitor, a relative from his mother’s hometown, Margaret Docherty.

 Offering to pay for alternative lodgings at Hare’s rooms for the evening, the Greys reluctantly accepted and prepared to move out for the night.

-With some comings and goings by the Greys for clothes, and Helen McDougal for what can perhaps be presumed for alcohol, by 9 pm things had settled down somewhat with Burke and Hare, together with their wives and Mary drunkenly celebrating Halloween.
+With some comings and goings by the Greys for clothes, and Helen McDougal for what can perhaps be presumed for alcohol, by 9 pm things had settled down somewhat with Burke and Hare, together with their wives and Margaret were drunkenly celebrating Halloween.

 Murdering Their Last Victim: Margaret Docherty